Janakaishansenarathna/Janakaishansenarathna/README.md

 - NSBM Green University, Homagama, Colombo, Sri Lanka.<br>
 - Expected Graduation: Oct 2026.<br><br>

-🌱 Always Learning<br><br>
+🌱 Always Learning<br>
 I believe in the continuous pursuit of knowledge and stay updated on the latest industry trends.
-Whether it's attending meetups, reading tech blogs, or experimenting with new technologies, I'm committed to staying on the cutting edge.<br><br>
+Whether it's attending meetups, reading tech blogs, or experimenting with new technologies, I'm committed to staying on the cutting edge.<br>

 🌐Let's Connect and Code Together!<br>
 Diving into the vast universe of code is an exciting journey, and I'm thrilled to share it with like-minded enthusiasts.
 Whether you're a fellow coder, a designer, or someone with a curious mind eager to explore the possibilities of technology, I invite you to join me in this collaborative adventure.<br><br>

 📫Why Connect?<br>